treeverse/lakeFS/docs/project/code-migrate-1.0-sdk.md

 ### Introduction

-If you are using the SDK for Python, be aware that the current generated SDK is not stable with respect to minor version upgrades.
+If you are using the lakeFS client for Python, be aware that the current package is not stable with respect to minor version upgrades.
 Transitioning from `lakefs-client` to `lakefs-sdk` will necessitate rewriting your API calls.

 ### Here's a breakdown of the changes:

 1. **Modules change**
    - The previous `model` module was renamed to `models`, meaning that `lakefs_client.model` imports should be replaced with `lakefs_sdk.models` imports.
-   - If you chose to use the `apis` module directly without going through the `LakeFSClient` class: the previous `apis` module no longer exists.
-Instead, use the `api` module, meaning that `lakefs_client.apis` imports should be replaced with `lakefs_sdk.api` imports.
-We continue to recommend using `lakefs_sdk.LakeFSClient`.
+   - The `apis` module in `lakefs_client` is deprecated and no longer supported.
+To migrate to the new `api` module in `lakefs_sdk`, you should replace all imports of `lakefs_client.apis` with imports of `lakefs_sdk.api`.
+We still recommend using the `lakefs_sdk.LakeFSClient` class instead of using the `api` module directly.
+The `LakeFSClient` class provides a higher-level interface to the LakeFS API and makes it easier to use LakeFS in your applications.
 2. **`upload_object` API call:** The `content` parameter value passed to the `objects_api.upload_object` method call should be either a `string` containing the path to the uploaded file, or `bytes` of data to be uploaded.
 3. **`get_object`** **API call**: The return value of `client.get_object(...)` is a `bytearray` containing the content of the object.
 4. `**client.{operation}_api**`**:** The `lakefs-client` package’s `LakeFSClient` class’s deprecation-marked operations (`client.{operation}`) will no longer be available in the `lakefs-sdk` package’s `LakeFSClient` class.
 In their place, the `client.{operation}_api` should be used.